 Applicant's Response: "The proposed change will not adversely influence living conditions in the neighborhood.
-Hauser Lane is a private road that only encompasses 10 RMF acres and ends at the Western boundary of 500 and the subject property - 501 Hauser Lane.
-Everything else East of these 10 acres along Hauser Lane is zoned Cl to Highway 41.
+Hauser Lane is a private road that only encompasses 10 RMF acres and ends at the Western boundary of 500 and 501 Hauser Lane.
+Everything else East of these 10 acres along Hauser Lane is zoned CI to Highway 41.
 This request is consistent with existing uses and zoning."